crt25/collimator/docs/scratch/modifications.md

 In the following we will use "Task editing mode" (or "Edit mode") to denote `canEditTask=true` and "Task solve mode" (or "Solve mode") to denote `canEditTask=false`.

-Moreover, we added the properties `isCostumesTabEnabled` and `isSoundsTabEnabled` which allow hiding the costume and sound tabs.
+Moreover, the new properties `isCostumesTabEnabled` and `isSoundsTabEnabled` allow hiding the costume and sound tabs.

 ## CRT Config